The Bankrate promise

 - Expenses associated with moving your items to storage

-- Fuel expenses for extending your work commute
+- Fuel expenses if extending your work commute

 - Parking fees if you move to a temporary residence that requires it

-- Laundry expenses since you don’t have access to your washer or dryer
+- Laundry expenses if you don’t have access to a washer or dryer.

 - Pet boarding fees if you have to use pet boarding while you await repairs.

-Every insurance company offers slightly different coverages, so check with your insurance provider to see which items they cover under your loss of use policy.
-You should also find out if there are any limitations.
-Check for things like the maximum benefit amount for temporary living expenses, which would help you find an affordable hotel to stay at.
+Every insurer offers slightly different coverage types, so check with your insurance provider to see which items they cover under your loss of use policy.
+You should also find out if there are any limitations, like a maximum benefit amount for temporary living expenses.

 Most insurance companies provide loss of use coverage at 10%-30% of your dwelling’s insured value.
 So, if your dwelling coverage (or coverage A) is at $300,000, then your loss of use benefits cap between $30,000 and $90,000.
 However, a few insurers may have unlimited loss of use coverage limits, so check your policy declarations page to see how your insurance applies.